United Airlines 2Q profit of $329M misses Wall Street target

 United Airlines said Wednesday that it earned $329 million in the second quarter as summer vacationers packed planes, but the results fell far short of Wall Street expectations due largely to soaring fuel prices.

-United said strong revenue trends have carried over into the third quarter, with figures indicating higher average fares.

-The airline also said it is trimming its schedule in the final six months of the year to avoid the delays and cancellations that have plagued the industry this spring and summer.
+United recently announced that it will cut about 50 flights a day at the Newark airport near New York City, about 12% of its schedule there, after seeing weeks of high cancellations and delays.

+Kirby said travelers may find fewer seats available for the holidays than they had expected.
+He said it could take until next summer before the aviation system is fully staffed and able to handle the number of people who want to travel.

-Shares of United Airlines Holdings Inc. fell about 7% in extended trading nearly an hour after the results were released.
+Shares of United Airlines Holdings Inc. fell about 7% in late trading after the results were released.

 The quarter marked United’s first profit without federal pandemic aid in the COVID-19 age.

-“It’s nice to return to profitability, but we must confront three risks that could grow over the next 6-18 months,” CEO Scott Kirby said in a statement.
-He warned about factors causing delays and cancellations, high fuel prices, “and the increasing possibility of a global recession.”
+Kirby highlighted that in a prepared statement and also warned about risks over the next six to 18 months from problems in the aviation system that can cause delays and cancellations, the recent record high fuel prices, and “the increasing possibility of a global recession.”

-United executives declined further comment until a call with analysts on Thursday.

-The second-quarter income reversed a $434 million loss a year earlier but fell far short of the $1.05 billion profit in the second quarter of 2019.
+The profit reversed a $434 million loss a year earlier but fell far short of the $1.05 billion that United earned in the second quarter of 2019.

 Excluding non-repeating items, Chicago-based United said it earned $1.43 per share.
 Analysts expected $1.85 per share, according to a survey by FactSet.